Jason

 GOTCHA DATE: May 13, 2019

 Jason arrived on May 13, 2019 after a 2 week stay at a vet in College Station.
+He was 6 years old at the time.
 Many thanks to BCS Spay for reaching out to us about his case.
-Jason is front declawed and was an indoor/outdoor cat in his former home.
+Jason was front declawed and was an indoor/outdoor cat in his former home.
 His owners brought him in to the vet paralyzed in his rear legs from unknown trauma.
 Tests showed no bone breakage, but a severely bruised abdomen and bladder.

-Final result is that Jason is paraplegic with no bowel or bladder control.
-He needs to have his bladder expressed (manually squeezed like a water balloon) to eliminate urine from his body.
+Final result was that Jason was paraplegic with no bowel or bladder control.
+He needed to have his bladder expressed (manually squeezed like a water balloon) to eliminate urine from his body.
 Same with stool.
 His former owners were unable to deal with that situation so it was a sanctuary or euthanasia.
-Now he is here!
+Fortunately we were able to take him in.

-Unfortunately his injury caused enough nerve damage in his spine that he also has severe hyperesthesia.
-That means he has terrible pain in the back half of his body.
+Unfortunately his injury caused enough nerve damage in his spine that he also had severe hyperesthesia.
+That means he had terrible pain in the back half of his body.
 When he got to us, even touching the hair on his lower back would cause a growling, snapping reaction from this otherwise sweet cat.
 Bladder expression caused such horrific pain that we decided to take another approach.

-Jason started seeing an acupuncturist twice a week to reduce the hyperesthesia in the hopes that we can make bladder expression more comfortable.
+Jason started seeing an acupuncturist twice a week to reduce the hyperesthesia in the hopes that we would make bladder expression more comfortable.
 It definitely helped.
-We can pet him all the way down his spine now!
+We were soon able to pet him all the way down his spine!
 The doctor reduced him to once a week.
-He is making visible progress every single week!
-For a while, he had a urinary catheter in place that gots changed every 10 days or so as long as nothing required us to do it sooner.
-Fortunately, despite the hyperesthesia elsewhere, Jason has zero feeling “down there,” so the catheters didn’t bother him at all.
-Thankfully the acupuncture made enough of a difference that he didn’t need his urinary catheter anymore.
-Now he gets his bladder expressed (with a little bit of grumping)!
-Thank you so very much for your donations - they make all of this possible!
+He made visible progress every single week!
+For a while, he had a urinary catheter in place that got changed every 3-5 days or so as long as nothing required us to do it sooner.
+Fortunately, despite the hyperesthesia elsewhere, Jason had zero feeling “down there,” so the catheters didn’t bother him at all.
+Thankfully the acupuncture made enough of a difference that eventually he didn’t need his urinary catheter anymore.
+We were finally able to express his bladder (with a little bit of grumping)!